miracum/misc-dizutils/README.md

 [![Cran Checks](https://cranchecks.info/badges/worst/DIZutils)](https://cran.r-project.org/web/checks/check_results_DIZutils.html)
 <!-- badges: end -->

-The R package `DIZutils` provides utility functions used for the R package development infrastructure inside the data integration centers ('DIZ'), to standardize and facilitate repetitive tasks such as setting up a database connection or issuing notification messages and to avoid redundancy.
+The R package `DIZutils` provides utility functions used for the R package development infrastructure inside the data integration centers ('DIZ') to standardize and facilitate repetitive tasks such as setting up a database connection or issuing notification messages and to avoid redundancy.

 ## Installation